 Skip to content

-FTRC.BLOG / Europe / Italy / Brescia / The Castle of Brescia: Our visit to the Falcon of Italy
+FTRC.BLOG / Europe / Italy / Brescia / A Guide to the Castle of Brescia: Explore the Falcon of Italy

 When you look at the Brescia horizon, it’s easy to spot the big castle that stands on top of Cidneo Hill.
 Known as the Falcon of Italy, the Castle of Brescia is one of the largest and best preserved fortresses of Northern Italy and it was the first place Fotostrasse visited in Brescia during our days at Blogville Lombardy.